 6. Acute Mountain Sickness: Know the Symptoms Before Trekking

-Be aware of the symptoms your body shows and act carefully to find the remedies without making any delays.
+Be aware of the symptoms your body shows and act carefully to find the remedies without any delays.

 7. Wash Your Hands Frequently

-Hand Sanitizer: The best way to save yourself from harmful microbes is to keep hand sanitizers in your pocket and to use that efficiently.
+Hand Sanitizer: The best way to save yourself from harmful microbes is to keep hand sanitizers in your pocket and use that efficiently.

 8. Save Yourself from Rabies

-Clean up any licks and saliva from animals immediately.
+- Clean up any licks and saliva from animals immediately.

-Wash your hands after touching them.
+- Please wash your hands after touching them.

 9. Maintain Basic Hygiene

-Wash your hands before and after meals and keep alcohol-based hand gel along.
+- Wash your hands before and after meals and keep alcohol-based hand gel along.

-Consider proper hygiene while using the toilets.
+- Consider proper hygiene while using the toilets.

-Keep your shoes out of your camp while sleeping.
+- Keep your shoes out of your camp while sleeping.

-Don’t forget to apply ample sunscreen during trekking as sunrays remain quite powerful in Nepal and so do they cause sunburns.
+- Don’t forget to apply ample sunscreen during trekking as sunrays remain quite powerful in Nepal, and so do they cause sunburns.